julsemaan/ssh-telnet-launcher/README.md

 Execute './install.sh --xterm-conf'
 After you can do : 'xrdb -load ~/.Xresources' or restart your x session to apply changes to xterm.

+## Known issues ##
+When no db is found the program just doesn't start When no config file is found the program just doesn't start